For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ (Philippians

 The word translated “eagerly wait” is apekdechomai.
 It’s used eight times in the New Testament.
 It’s used to speak of creation awaiting the glorious revealing of the sons and daughters of God (Rom.
 8:19), and the way in which saints eagerly await the redemption, i.e. the glorification of their mortal bodies (Rom.
 8:23) and the absence of indwelling sin that comes as a result (cf. Gal.
 5:5).
 It’s used to speak of the saint’s eager anticipation of the moment when the Jesus they have believed in will be seen by every eye that inhabits the earth (1 Cor.
 1:7).
 And when that moment comes, to use language from Hebrews, Jesus will appear for salvation “to those who eagerly wait for Him” (Heb.
 9:28).

 Therefore, by the grace of God, be intentional about waiting for that moment.
 And a good way to do that is to just think about it, imagine it, and consider the awe-striking aspects of it.
 As you look out the window, whether at work or at home, imagine the Lord who loved you and gave Himself for you appearing in the clouds.
 Imagine being with Him forever.
 Imagine your corruptible body being transformed into an incorruptible, glorious body like the Savior – that is a particular aspect of Jesus’ return that Paul called the Philippians’ attention to (Phil.
 3:21).
 Imagine, even if for brief moments, the texts that speak about Jesus’ return actually happening.
-And as the reality of that event becomes more and more real to you, the hope is – you will eagerly wait for it and be better prepared for its arrival.
+And as the reality of that event becomes more and more contemplated by you, the hope is – you will eagerly await and be better prepared for its arrival.